 2. Enroll in community college classes.

 Tuition at a community college is typically lower than a 4-year institution.
-Enrolling in classes during the summer or starting off at a community college and then transferring to a 4-year institution can help reduce overall tuition costs
+Enrolling in classes during the summer or starting off at a community college and then transferring to a 4-year institution can help reduce tuition costs.

 3. Maximize the number of college credits you can take each semester.